mlenser/mark-05-05-2021/QUESTIONS.md

 ## 1. What would you add to your solution if you had more time?

 1. Investigate if `setState` is not updating the values quick enough.
 It may be possible that data is not displaying correctly, but it is really difficult to know if that is the case as the sample URL does not get data from the same place.
 If this is the case you could use `useRef` to store the asks and bids and then adjust that all the way down, setting the value in the context at the end.
 It would require mutation in `adjustValues.ts` which I think is best to avoid unless that is the only way.
 I explored that as an option in the `mutate` branch (mainly on `DataWrapper` and `adjustValues`, but don’t think it is a good way forward).
 More information would be needed before proceeding.
 2. Check components to see if we can prevent rerendering as there is a lot of data changing.
 This may be the cause of the app crashing locally, but it doesn’t crash in production, so I think it may be an issue with the local Gatsby server.
+Perhaps we can split components to be smaller or perhaps we can memoize some that aren’t updated as frequently, but this would take time and the app seems stable on production.
 3. Find out how to solve the issue of styled-components generating hundreds of classes as the width of `barStyle` in `PriceSizeTotal` changes frequently.
 They recommend using `.attrs`, but there doesn’t seem to be a way to use a media query with that which is needed.
 4. Automatically determine how many rows to show based on screen size.
 I could calculate the viewport height and divide by the size of a row to determine how many rows to show.
 Currently, this is hardcoded to 15 which is more mobile-friendly.
 5. Add a skeleton loading state for the graph for the milliseconds before the websocket connects.
 The delay could be longer on slow devices.